IamImmar/My-second-IP/README.md

 ### Reference
 w3Schools

+#### BDD
+-OBJECTIVES
+1. User inputs the date, month and year of birth.
+2. User se;ects their gender.
+3. On clicking Akan Names Generator, calculations are done on the web.
+4. The web displays their Akan Names and displays the day of the week they were born.

 ##### License
 Copyright  2022 Program Corporation.
 All rights reserved.
 The program is a subject to licence agreement, copyright, trademark, patent and other laws.